dahak-metagenomics/dahak/docs/readfilt_snakemake.md

 }
 ```

+The `sample` list specifies the prefixes of the sample reads to
+run the read filtering workflow on.
+The `qual` list specifies the
+values to use for quality trimming (for the post-trimming workflow).

 Put these in a JSON file (e.g., `config/custom_workflowconfig.json`
 in the `workflows` directory) and pass the name of the config file
 to Snakemake using the `--configfile` flag: